Also called vaccine associated fibrosarcoma and vaxosarcoma.

 Vaccinations Should go in Standardized Areas

+Be aware of lumps forming after vaccination (the 3-2-1 Rule).
 Lumps commonly form in the weeks following vaccination due to the immune stimulation and inflammation centered on this area.
 These lumps are usually normal and do not represent fibrosarcomas (which generally take years to develop, not weeks).
 If your cat develops one of these lumps under the skin (they are generally noticed by owners 3-4 weeks after vaccination), the lump may be left alone to resolve naturally.
 If the lump is still there three months from the time of vaccination, it should be removed and biopsied.
-Any lumps greater than 2 cm in diameter (approximately one inch) should be removed no matter how long a time has past since vaccination.
-Also, any lump should be removed if it is felt to be getting larger rather than smaller one month after its discovery.
+Any lumps bigger than 2 cm in diameter (approximately one inch) should be removed no matter how much time has passed since vaccination.
+Also, any lump should be biopsied if it seems to be getting larger rather than smaller one month after its discovery.
 (3-2-1 refers to three months post vaccine, two cm in size, and growing bigger after one month.)

 Sometimes one such lump will break open.
-This usually means there is an infection and must be treated rather than that a fibrosarcoma has developed.
-Your veterinarian should be informed of this occurrence and the pet should return for therapy.
+This event usually means there is an infection rather than that a fibrosarcoma has developed.

 Treatment for Vaccine Associated Fibrosarcomas